 The cement construction method is the most flexible of all three methods.
 In this technique, first, the upper part of the shoe is constructed, and then the sole is attached with the help of an adhesive.
 Shoes made by this technique are used on level surfaces such as assembly lines, warehouses, service and roofing applications, etc. This kind of footwear is used where workers bend or kneel a lot.

-Direct-attach shoes are so-called because the sole is attached to the fibers of the uppers ( not glued).
+Direct-attach shoes are so-called because the sole is attached to the fibres of the uppers ( not glued).
 B. Shoes made this way are incredibly comfortable and can be worn on even and uneven planes.
 You can order these types of shoes for workers who are most of the time standing, walking or just moving around.